krishnangovindraj/cm6-typeql-attempt/README.md

  * Optionally add a license.

  * Publish.
-Put your package on npm under a name like `codemirror-lang-EXAMPLE`.
+Put your package on npm under a name like `codemirror-lang-typeql`.